There are a lot of issues facing New Jersey but they all boil down to one thing. Change.

 - Our state’s infrastructure is a national disgrace; our roads and bridges are falling apart — many have been deemed unsafe by civil engineers.

 - Our state employee pension system is a $70 billion dollar ticking time bomb that threatens to bankrupt the state.
-In fact, Moody’s Investor service recently downgraded New Jersey’s credit rating AGAIN largely because of the state’s pension problems that were created 20 years ago when our Primary Election opponents were in the Legislature.
+In fact, Moody’s Investor service recently downgraded New Jersey’s credit rating AGAIN largely because of the state’s pension problems that were created 20 years ago.

 There is only one way to fix Trenton and that’s to send people to the statehouse that will make the changes you want and this state desperately needs.
 We can’t fix Trenton by sending the same people to the legislature who are responsible for the problems we have today.